Brain Injury vs CTE: Understanding the Real Differences

 Chronic Traumatic Encephalopathy (CTE)

-• Military blast exposure
+• Military personnel exposed to blast pressure waves

-• Occupations with ongoing head trauma
+• Occupations involving repeated head trauma

-• Memory issues
+• Memory changes

 • Word-finding difficulty